homiedopie/beberlei.de/drafts/oop_business_applications__data__context__interaction.rst

 As in the EBI pattern, DCI seperates data objects (Data) from behavior implemented in use-cases (Context).
 Data objects are never directly involved in these use-cases, but are "casted" to their respective roles that they are taking in the use-case.
-This can be implemented in PHP with aggregation or traits.
+This can be implemented with aggregation or traits in PHP.

 One goal of DCI is to get object-oriented programming to a place, where you can look at a use-case and its roles and be very sure that the programm is